vaderangry/PhpJsonRpc/README.md

 ## Features

  - JSON-RPC 2.0 full conformance (batch requests, notification, positional and named arguments, etc)​.
- - Fast start with default routing based on php namespaces.
+ - Quick-start with default routing based on php namespaces.
  - Flexible custom routing for your requirements.
- - Tool for chain handle requests and responses based on *Chain of Responsibility* pattern.
+ - The mechanism of intercepting requests and responses through handlers.
- - Type casting based on pattern matching.
+ - Automatic casting types in requests and responses.
  - Fully unit tested.

 ## Installation